 There is no formal staging system for childhood brain stem glioma.
 A tumor may be classified as either diffuse or focal.
 In addition, the tumor may be classified by its grade.

-Grade.
 Grade describes how much tumor cells look like healthy cells when viewed under a microscope.
 The doctor compares the tumor’s tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the tumor cells looks similar to healthy tissue and contains different cell groupings, it is called differentiated or a low-grade tumor.
 If the tumor tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.
-The tumor’s grade can help the doctor predict how quickly it will spread.
+The tumor’s grade may help the doctor predict how quickly it will spread.
 In general, the lower the tumor’s grade, the better the prognosis.

 Below are the general classifications for brain stem glioma: